BenK03/Snap-Stash/docs/specs.md

 - The backend will be written in Go to ensure high performance.

 ### 2.3.
 Storage Infrastructure
-- All media will be stored in a relational database (MySQL).
+- All media will be stored locally and the file path will be stored in MySQL.

 ### 2.4.
 Performance
 - The system will utilize Redis for caching to ensure low latency and fast retrieval.